HusseinHamdy/Sales-Data-Warehouse/README.md

 ETL Processes:

 - Implemented SSIS packages to extract, transform, and load data to data warehouse.
-- Incorporated Slowly Changing Dimensions (SCD) to track historical changes in dimension attributes.
+- Incorporated Slowly Changing Dimensions (SCD) for DimCustomer and DimProduct to track historical changes in dimension attributes.

 Data Visualization: